itsrachelfish/wetfish-bbs/README.md

 wetfish-bbs
 ===========

-It's wetfish, except a forum!
+It's wetfish, except a message board!

+Please note: You'll need to create a config.php file which establishes a connection to the database.